Exploring The Sants Area In Barcelona

 AND BONUS!
 Would you like to know more about the industrial past of Sants?
 Here is how it’s been integrated in the district to better serve the locals:

 So what about you?
-Head to the comments below and tells us: what would be your favorite excuse to get lost in the Sants District if you had the time?
+Would you like to get lost in the Sants District if you had the time?